 How Much Does a Partition Action Cost and Who Will Pay the Attorney’s Fees?

 Perhaps the most common question we are asked is the cost of a partition action in California.
 Usually, the cost will range from $4,000 to $12,000, but can be higher if there are unusual issues of efforts by any party to delay the proceedings.
-Given our experience, we are able to produce a better result at a lower cost in a faster manner than many firms without such expertise.
+Given our experience, we are able to win a partition action and produce a better result at a lower cost in a faster manner than many firms without such expertise.
 Often times, there is an uncooperative tenant or co-owner at the property who is in no rush to leave.
 Our experience will make sure that the occupants cooperate or pay the price both financially and possibly through paying your attorneys fees for the partition.